eslint/eslint/docs/rules/no-lone-blocks.md

 }
 ```

-In strict mode, with `ecmaFeatures: { blockBindings: true }`, the following will not warn:
+In strict mode, the following will not warn:

 ```js
 /*eslint-env es6*/